BIDS-numpy/presentation-uofm-2020/README.md

 [Rise documentation](https://rise.readthedocs.io/en/maint-5.6/) or by clicking on the help button (question mark in the lower-left corner of the slides) when in presentation mode.

+### Known issues

+ * For whatever reason, figures produced via code in the notebook aren't always visible when they are produced.
+   The hacky-way around this problem is to simply go back a slide then forward again.
+   Moving between slides seems to trigger a better repositioning of the cell output.